 In connection with the transactions described above, the Company also entered into a Registration Rights Agreement, dated May 9, 2014 (the "Registration Rights Agreement"), pursuant to which the Company filed a registration statement on Form S-3 registering the resale of approximately 1.2 million shares of the Company's common stock which are issuable under the 2017 Notes.
 This registration statement was declared effective on July 25, 2014.
-The Company expects to file additional registration statements on Form S-3 or to amend filings in order to register additional shares of common stock of the Company for sale or resale, as necessary in connection with the 2017 Notes.

 The Company has elected the fair value option for accounting of the Term Loan and 2017 Notes in order for management to mitigate income statement volatility caused by measurement basis differences between the embedded instruments or to eliminate complexities of applying certain accounting models.
-Accordingly, the principal amount of 2017 Notes outstanding at March 31, 2015 of \$26.1 million has been recorded at its estimated fair value of \$21.7 million and is included in the 2017 Notes recorded at fair value on the consolidated balance sheets at March 31, 2015.
+Accordingly, the principal amount of 2017 Notes outstanding at June 30, 2015 of \$26.1 million has been recorded at its estimated fair value of \$22.0 million and is included in the 2017 Notes recorded at fair value on the consolidated balance sheets at June 30, 2015.
 Change in the estimated fair value of the 2017 Notes represents an unrealized gain included in gain from change in fair value of 2017 Notes in the consolidated statements of operations.